 Technology and Communication Policy

 This module will introduce you to a range of broadcasting and telecommunications technologies, enabling you to assess the economic and political issues surrounding each technology.
 Topics covered include capital investment in networks, how and why technologies change, strategic interests and communications, and substitutable technologies and the creation markets.

 Media Work Experience

 Students will be encouraged to take work experience during the course.
 With the number of charities and NGOs dealing with development in London, we expect students will get a placement with an organisation and we envisage them working in a communications role.
-Students on the media and development MA have the option to join the C4D network and each can do a fellowship/internship with the network during the course.
+Students in the media and development MA have the option to join the C4D network and each can do a fellowship/internship with the network during the course.

 Political Economy of Communication

 The aims of this module are to provide you with a theoretical overview of the concept of ‘development’, and the opportunity to consider how it relates to empirical experience in communications in small and developing countries.
 You will be able to analyse the role of multilateral and bilateral agencies, NGOs, public service broadcasting and to compare the experiences of a range of countries in attempting to retain cultural autonomy, in developing their own communications technologies and policies, in democratisation, and in exporting mass media content.
-This module also critically discusses chinese intervention in communication and development in Africa.
+This module also critically discusses Chinese intervention in communication and development in Africa.

 Approaches to Media and Communication Research

 This module will introduce you to the main methods of communication research.
-We shall look at how to undertake selective quantitative and qualitative methods, understanding and exploring the different stages of the social science research process, from a definition of a research hypothesis, to data collection and analysis.
-We shall also look at the theoretical reasoning behind different methodological approaches to media and society, in particular the politics of social research and diversity issues.
+We shall look at how to undertake selective quantitative and qualitative methods, understanding and exploring the different stages of the social science research process, from a definition of a research hypothesis to data collection and analysis.
+We shall also look at the theoretical reasoning behind different methodological approaches to media and society, in particular, the politics of social research and diversity issues.